 |This section of the portal is for supporting the Disciplined Agile Value Stream Consultant Workshop (DAVSC), currently under development.
 Discussions on the pages here will take place on the Disciplined Agile LinkedIn group.|

 The DA FLEX Playbook for SAFe is a set of essential concepts and required actions that will improve your SAFe adoption.
-It is a subset in both the Disciplined Agile Value Stream Consultant and DA FLEX Playbook for SAFe workshop.
 This talk covers the following: (times are for that section, but it’s suggested you watch the video in its entirety):

 - Our Inherent Problem (2:23-13:10)